ColinYaremko/AlohaTry2/README.md

 Authors

-Colin Yaremko - Initial work
+Colin Yaremko - blood, sweat and tears without sleep
-Jim with his amazing js knowledge
-Rose too
-wdp-fall-2017 classmates

 See also the list of contributors who participated in this project.

 License